a1lep/delivery-application/README.md

 The project uses an H2 in-memory database.
 The database schema and initial data are defined in [init.sql](src/main/resources/init.sql).
 To initialize the database, ensure that the `init.sql` file is executed when the application starts.
 The application is configured to automatically run these scripts against the H2 database.

+## Improvements

+- Better testing like integration tests and cover exceptions with testing
+- More extendable to add cities or vehicles via database